nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### **Info Panel**

-Info Panel is controlled by classes under `infopanel` package.
+Info Panel is controlled by classes under [`codoc.ui.infopanel`](https://github.com/AY2223S2-CS2103T-F12-2/tp/tree/master/src/main/java/codoc/ui/infopanel) package.
 It is initialized by the primary component `InfoTab` which shows more information about a person on the top half, and loads up `DetailedInfo` on the bottom part.

 Info Panel consists of the following components: